thebinaryfelix/galaxies-api-demo/readme.md

 - Show a demo API using a simple server setup with Express;
 - Document its routes and params in Swagger;
 - Create a basic project structure for designing APIs with Javascript.

+If you like this project, give it a :star2: